 TILECFG is programmed using the LDTILECFG instruction.
 The selected palette defines the available storage and general configuration while the rest of the memory data specifies the number of rows and column bytes for each tile.
 Consistency checks are performed to ensure the TILECFG matches the restrictions of the palette.
 A General Protection fault (#GP) is reported if the LDTILECFG fails consistency checks.
 A successful load of TILECFG with a palette_id other than 0 is represented in this document with TILES_CONFIGURED = 1.
 When the TILECFG is initialized (palette_id = 0), it is represented in the document as TILES_CONFIGURED = 0.
-Nearly all Intel AMX instructions will generate a #UD exception if TILES_CONFIGURED is not equal to 1; the exceptions are those that do TILECFG maintenance: LDTILECFG, STTILECFG and TILERELEASE.
+Nearly all Intel AMX instructions will generate a #UD exception if TILECFG and TILERELEASE.